Skatterbrainz/CM_HealthCheck/README.md

 # cm_healthcheck 0.64
 Scripts for auditing and reporting a Configuration Manager site environment.

 There are two (2) primary scripts: Get-CM-Inventory.ps1 and Export-CM-HealthCheck.ps1.
 Get-CM-Inventory.ps1 is usually executed on the CAS or standalone primary site server.
-Export-CM-HealthCheck.ps1 is usually executed on a desktop computer which has Microsoft Office Word installed (2010, 2013, or 2016 required)
+Export-CM-HealthCheck.ps1 is usually executed on a desktop computer which has Microsoft Office Word installed (2010, 2013, or 2016 required).
+Both scripts depend on additional files in order to function: cmhealthcheck.xml and messages.xml.
+The Export-CM-HealthCheck.ps1 script requires the output folder produced by prior execution of Get-CM-Inventory.ps1.

 ## Get-CM-Inventory.ps1